Mason McTavish Game Preview: Ducks vs. Bruins

-Mason McTavish and the Anaheim Ducks will play the Boston Bruins at 8:30 PM ET on Sunday, at Honda Center.
-Does a wager on McTavish intrigue you?
-Our stats and information can help.
+Mason McTavish will be among those on the ice Thursday when his Anaheim Ducks play the Boston Bruins at TD Garden.
+If you're thinking about a wager on McTavish against the Bruins, we have plenty of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.